 The horizontal sign below (which symbolizes number one) stands for UNDIVIDED ATTENTION and focusing on the message the teller wishes to communicate.

 The symbol below stands for the HEART – to understand the feelings of the speaker.

 To the left there is a symbol of the KING, indicating that listening is a combination of the senses and phenomena used to create the word TING.
 I came across the translation of this sign as the mind as well.

+Bearing in mind the layers of listening, as a leader you need to focus not only on the person, who shares a story with you but also on your self-awareness.
+Self-awareness is the ability to recognize your emotions and observe how they affect your performance and interactions with other persons.
 Knowing about attentive listening as one of the required leadership skills is hence just the first step to improving it.
 It requires emotional intelligence, which guarantees that the application of attentive listening would lead to positive results.
 No deep listening can take place when the self-awareness is on stand-by.
 In order to listen to someone, you need to activate more senses than just hearing.
 Listening to other people with your ears, eyes, your mind and your heart is the key to the appreciative leadership.